ckcollab/ckcollab/_posts/2023-02-09-The-Decision-Tree.md

    * The connection error, maybe it has to do with SSL at some level?
    * Maybe there's something wrong with my Minio configuration?
    * Is Minio booting up OK?
+   * Is the port open in Security Groups?
+Yes..
    * Why can I talk to minio from the local machine, but the outside Internet can't talk to it?
    * I've tried 1,000 times and everything seems fine!
    * This goes on for days